 Question D.1.a.
 Are there industry standards for acceptable false acceptance and rejection rates for any identity verification technologies?
 What are they?
-There are no such standards.

 Question D.1.b.
 How should these rates be ascertained and verified?
 May the Secretary depend upon vendor certifications, or should the rates be verified by outside auditors?